 As such, all of the development team members are required to be there.
 The ScrumMaster should also attend, in the role of coach and facilitator.
 But what about the product owner?
 My rule for product owners is “attend when you can, but we understand that you can’t always attend.”
 Meaning the product owner is not required to be at the daily scrum.
 Or stated another way, if the product owner is not at the daily scrum, the meeting can and will still take place.

 Others might also want to attend the daily scrum—managers, stakeholders, anyone, really, who wants to better understand how the team is progressing toward the sprint goal.
 Those individuals should be invited to come to any of the daily scrums, with the clear understanding that they are there to observe, rather than actively participate.
 The meeting is intended to be development team members sharing information with each other—not a status report to the ScrumMaster, product owner, or anyone else for that matter.
 The ScrumMaster should enforce the general rule that non-Scrum team members should be seen and not heard.

 What about the product owner, is he an active participant if and when he attends a daily scrum meeting?
 Many people believe that if the product owner is at the daily scrum he should be in listen-only mode.
 When applying Scrum, being practical trumps everything!
 Often when a product owner attends a daily scrum he doesn’t have anything to contribute to the discussion—his value in attending is to better understanding what is occurring during a sprint.
-So, in this case, the product is probably sitting and listening.
+So, in this case, the product owner is probably sitting and listening.